 Protecting your personal data is very important to us and the responsibility of all Helvetas staff; this applies to employees as well as volunteers.
 Helvetas does not trade in addresses, nor does it rent, sell or exchange any personal data.
-Helvetas observes the applicable data protection provisions, in particular the Federal Data Protection Act.
+Helvetas observes the applicable data protection provisions, in particular the Federal Data Protection Act and the General Data Protection Regulation.
 Moreover, Helvetas complies with the ZEWO Standards and the Ethical Guidelines for Fundraising as defined by Swissfundraising, the Swiss association of fundraisers.

 1. When do we collect personal data?

-We collect personal data as part of our commitment for development cooperation in order to conclude contracts with our customers, donors, sponsors and business partners and comply with the resulting obligations.
+We collect personal data as part of our commitment to development cooperation in order to conclude contracts with our customers, donors, sponsors and business partners, and comply with the resulting obligations.
 If you work for a customer or business partner of Helvetas, your personal data may be collected in connection with your role.

 We collect your personal data when we are in contact with you or you visit our website.
 There are many situations in which we have contact with you.
 This includes the following circumstances in particular: